 - Fosters open communication that can often lead to a positive outcome with minimal discord

 - Focuses on problem-solving and resolution from the clients’ perspective

 - Saves time and is relatively cost-effective

 - Focuses on the best interests of both parties

 Arbitration is a more formal and structured ADR process than mediation.
 The court appoints a professional arbitrator to preside at a hearing where both sides make their case.
 The arbitrator then makes a ruling in favor of one of the parties based on the information presented during the hearing.
-The two types or arbitration are binding, which means that both sides must abide by the arbitrator’s decision, and non-binding, which means they can either accept the ruling or pursue further legal action.
+The two types of arbitration are binding, which means both sides must abide by the arbitrator’s decision, and non-binding, which means they can either accept the ruling or pursue further legal action.

 The benefits of the arbitration process include the following: